Recovering what wastewater hides.

 Nutrients.
 Clean water.
 Added value.

-ReWAdd develops integrated photo-bio-electrochemical and membrane processes to recover nitrogen, phosphorus and high-value compounds from wastewater — with minimal chemical addition and maximum circularity.
+ReWAdd develops integrated photo-bio-electrochemical and membrane processes to recover high-value compounds from wastewater — with minimal chemical addition and maximum circularity.

-Wastewater is not a problem to dispose of.
+Wastewater is not just something to be cleaned.
 It is a resource we have not learned to use.

 From waste streams to added-value goods